SIGNIFICANT ACCOUNTING POLICIES

 Depreciation — Depreciation of property and equipment is provided on the straight‑line method over the following estimated useful lives:

 Upon sale or retirement of property and equipment, including certain major components of our pressure pumping equipment that are replaced, the cost and related accumulated depreciation are removed from the balance sheet and the net amount, less proceeds from disposal, is recognized as a gain or loss in the statement of operations.
-The Company recorded a loss on disposal of assets of $58.1 million, $106.8 million and $59.2 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+A significant portion of our loss on disposal of assets relates to replacement of major components like fluid and power ends.
+The Company recorded a loss on disposal of assets of $64.6 million, $58.1 million and $106.8 million for the years ended December 31, 2021, 2020 and 2019, respectively.

 Impairment of Long‑Lived Assets — In accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 360, Accounting for the Impairment or Disposal of Long‑Lived Assets, the Company reviews its long‑lived assets to be held and used whenever events or circumstances indicate that the carrying value of those assets may not be recoverable.

 An impairment loss is indicated if the sum of the expected future undiscounted cash flows attributable to the asset group is less than the carrying amount of such asset group.
 In this circumstance, the Company recognizes an impairment loss for the amount by which the carrying amount of the asset group exceeds the fair value of the asset group.
+No impairment expense was recorded during the year ended December 31, 2021.
 Property and equipment impairment loss of $27.5 million and $1.1 million was recorded during the year ended December 31, 2020 relating to our pressure pumping and drilling assets, respectively.
 Property and equipment impairment loss of $1.2 million and $2.2 million was recorded during the year ended December 31, 2019 relating to our drilling and flowback asset groups, respectively.
-No impairment expense was recorded during the year ended December 31, 2018.
 Our drilling and flowback asset groups are included in the “all other” category in our reportable segment disclosure.

 The Company accounts for long‑lived assets to be disposed of at the lower of their carrying amount or fair value, less cost to sell once management has committed to a plan to dispose of the assets.

-In 2011, we acquired Technology Stimulation Services, LLC (“TSS”) for $24.4 million.
+In 2011, we acquired Technology Stimulation Services, LLC ("TSS") for $24.4 million.
 The assets acquired from TSS were recorded as $15.0 million of equipment with the excess of the purchase price over fair value of the assets recorded as goodwill of $9.4 million.
 The acquisition complemented our existing pressure pumping business.
 The transaction was accounted for using the acquisition method of accounting and, accordingly, assets and liabilities assumed were recorded at their fair values as of the acquisition date.
+There were no additions to goodwill during the year ended December 31, 2021.
 In the first quarter of 2020, we performed an interim impairment test and concluded that goodwill was fully impaired.
-As a result of our interim impairment test, we recorded goodwill impairment expense of $9.4 million during the year ended December 31, 2020.
-Based on our goodwill impairment tests as of December 31, 2019 and 2018, we concluded that the goodwill related to TSS acquisition was not impaired.
+As a result of our interim impairment test during the first quarter of 2020, we recorded goodwill impairment expense of $9.4 million during the year ended December 31, 2020, which fully wrote off our goodwill carrying value.
+There were no good will impairments during the year ended December 31, 2019.

 Intangible Assets — Intangible assets with finite useful lives are amortized on a basis that reflects the pattern in which the economic benefits of the intangible assets are realized, which is generally on a straight‑line basis over the asset’s estimated useful life.